 Check out how Kathy S. used the printable banner and craft for her graduation display.
 Great job, Kathy!

 I would love to see how you use this resource in your own kindergarten or preschool classroom.
 Please tag me on Instagram @kindergartenkornerbycasey or email me photos at email@example.com for a chance to be featured!

 The Kindergarten Graduation Mega Bundle

-Head to my TPT Store to read over 130 five star reviews on this Kindergarten Graduation Program.
-You may also purchase this resource in my Kindergarten Korner Shop Site or in my Etsy Store.
+You may purchase this resource in my Kindergarten Korner Shop Site , Etsy Store, or My TPT Store.